 To support you “from the initial idea to the final product”, the experts in our three departments are at your disposal at every stage of your project: research and development, pre-industrialisation and industrialisation.

 This research and development unit develops the photosensitive pigment adapted to your specifications: excitation wavelength and optical power, reversible/irreversible character, tilting speed, choice of colours, etc.

 The Process Department,

 the expertise of the formulation

-This process unit is in charge of integrating the pigment into the desired matrix (ink, paint, etc.) while preserving the targeted photochromic property according to your technical, economic and regulatory constraints.
+This unit is responsible for integrating the pigment into the desired matrix (ink, paint, etc.) while preserving the targeted photochromic property with regard to your technical, economic and regulatory constraints.

 from the kilogram to the ton

-This unit ensures the industrial production of photochromic inks and paints in compliance with OliKrom Inside quality requirements (ISO 9001 certification) and the security of supplies and compliance with deadlines
+Our factory ensures the industrial production of photochromic inks and paints in compliance with OliKrom Inside quality requirements (ISO 9001 certification) and secure supplies.

 Do you have a project?
-Need to produce a photochromic ink or a photochromic paint?
+Need to produce a photochromic ink or paint?

-Send us a message, our experts will get back to you within 24 hours!
+Send us a message and our experts will get back to you as soon as possible.